mj19981995/modelmapper/user-manual/property-mapping.md

 {:.prettyprint .lang-java}
 	using(toUppercase).map().setName(source.getName());

+We can also use a Converter to map fields:

+{:.prettyprint .lang-java}
+	using(toUppercase).map(source.name, destination.name);

 Alternatively, instead of using a converter to map a source property we can create a Converter intended to map from a source _object_ to a destination property: